rdeetz/QUnoNative/README.md

 * `QUnoBare` contains a Universal Windows Platform application implemented with C++/WinRT that uses `Windows.ApplicationModel.Core.CoreApplication` directly and draws a user interface using the Composition layer.
-* `QUnoDirect` contains a Universal Windows Platform application using DirectX 12 and C++/CX.
+* `QUnoDirect` contains a Universal Windows Platform application using DirectX 12.
 * `QUnoReunion` contains a Windows desktop application implemented using C++/WinRT and the [Windows UI Library](https://github.com/microsoft/microsoft-ui-xaml).